 When you're ready, you should begin with a frank discussion with the physicians who knows you best.
 Physicians who do not participate in the AID program are not obligated by law to act on your request.

-The AID coordinator will help you understand what you need to do to obtain the aid-in-dying medication.
-The coordinator will also ensure that all the appropriate requests, notes and paperwork are completed and filed in your medical record prior to drug prescription.
+The AID consultant will help you understand what you need to do to obtain the aid-in-dying medication.
+The consultant will also ensure that all the appropriate requests, notes and paperwork are completed and filed in your medical record prior to drug prescription.

-AID coordinators want to make this process as easy as possible for you.
-If you choose to include your family, the coordinator will also support them.
+AID consultants want to make this process as easy as possible for you.
+If you choose to include your family, the consultant will also support them.
 You are invited to include one or more of your family members, a caregiver, or a close friend in the process.

 Your attending physician is also required to have at least one conversation with you alone, with no other friends or family members present.
 This is to ensure you are making the request independently and voluntarily.
 The attending physician is the one who writes the prescription once the process has been completed.